-Part of the Institute's strategic shift included an intention to hire and build programming in new, cutting-edge areas of applied ethics.
-This was both an affirmation of the founding spirit of the Institute—which helped to birth the field of bioethics, a totally new field at the time—and a shift away from its more recent history, which had consolidated scholarly strength in these now-traditional areas.
-The new design also needed to double-down on the Institute's status as an integral part of the University in which it is housed, since much of the fundraising and programmatic success of the past two years relied on that connection.
+Part of the Institute's strategic shift included an intention to hire faculty and build programming in new, cutting-edge areas of applied ethics.
+This was both an affirmation of the founding spirit of the Institute—which helped to birth the field of bioethics, a totally new field at the time—and a shift away from its more recent history, which had consolidated scholarly strength in more traditional areas.
+The new design also needed to double-down on the Institute's status as an integral part of the University in which it is housed, since much of the fundraising and programmatic success of the past two years had relied on that connection.

-A set of overlapping geometric shapes that form the background of the new mark served as a container to hold simplified versions of all existing identities, whose websites and associated digital, print, and event collateral were drawn under the umbrella one by one, culminating with a top-to-bottom redesign of the Institute's flagship Bioethics Research Library website.
+A set of overlapping geometric shapes that form the background of the new logomark served as a container to hold simplified versions of all existing identities, whose websites and associated digital, print, and event collateral were drawn under the umbrella one by one, culminating with a top-to-bottom redesign of the Institute's flagship Bioethics Research Library website.

 Six different sites on varying platforms were brought to central management via custom parent and child themes on Wordpress.